Ausman History, Family Crest & Coats of Arms

 Early History of the Ausman family

-Another 196 words (14 lines of text) covering the years 155 and 1555 are included under the topic Early Ausman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ausman research.
+Another 80 words (6 lines of text) covering the years 155 and 1555 are included under the topic Early Ausman History in all our PDF Extended History products and printed products wherever possible.

 Ausman Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Osmond, Osmund, Osmont, Osmonde, Osmand, Osman, Ozment and many more.